uivlis/conditional-tokens/source/pm-scripts.md

 # PM-SCRIPTS
-pm-scripts it's the recommended tool for deploying your prediction markets contracts.
-It allows to deploy easily in any network all kind of prediction markets even without understanding of what are all the pieces of a prediction market.
+pm-scripts is the recommended tool for deploying your prediction markets contracts.
+It allows you to deploy all kinds of prediction markets easily in any network even without having a full understanding of what all the pieces of a prediction market are.

 Let's start by getting the [pm-scripts](https://github.com/gnosis/pm-scripts).
 ```sh